mrquorr/nn_visualizer/README.md

 # nn_visualizer
 Python tool that uses GTK3 to see the calculatiosn in small torch neural networks.

+## Limitations
+A limit of 40 neurons was added to ensure visualizations aren't too large.

 ## Installation
 Make sure you have the packages installed.